srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     > **Note**:  Be sure to replace the **AZ-220-HUB-_{YOUR-ID}_** IoT Hub name with the name of your Azure IoT Hub.

-    Notice the `az iot hub device-identity create` command is called by passing in several parameters:
+    Notice that the following parameters are included in the `az iot hub device-identity create` command:

     * `--hub-name`: This required parameter is used to specify the name of the **Azure IoT Hub** to add the new device to.